afa7789/FoxRover/README.md

 ![!FoxRover](resources/foxrover.png)
 # Fox Rover
+A simple Node.js showcase of unit testing / logics

 ## **Problem**
 A squad of robotic rovers are to be landed by NASA on a plateau on